maptracker/datasciencecoursera/Rnotes.md

   * `quarters( dateObject )` = Quarter name (eg "Q3")
   * `julian( dateObject, origin = dateObject)` = get the difference in days between two Dates.
+* Date math
+  * As long as the objects are the same classes, mathematical operations can be done.
+  * Generates `difftime` time range objects.
+  * Can provide specific time zones to each object in the comparison

 ```R
 dt <- as.Date("1970-02-01")